City-of-Helsinki/analytics-template/README.md

 ## Nbdev

+Nbdev is a Python library that allows developers to create Python packages, projects, and Jupyter notebooks all in one place.
+It is an open-source project developed by fast.ai and is designed to simplify the process of building and maintaining Python projects.

 ### Using shared python code between notebooks

+When you run nbdev_export on this notebook, it will generate a Python module that includes the code from all of the cells that have the #export comment.
+This module can then be included in a Python package or used as a standalone script.

 Use nbdev_export to export your python modules for other notebooks to use.